RE-ENTRY

 LEGAL SERVICES OF EASTERN MISSOURI

-Free legal services for those who cannot afford an attorney for civil matters, services for those who qualify under income guidelines, preventive legal education programs.
-Clients seen by appointment Mon-Fri 9:00 am-5:00 pm.
+Free legal services for those who cannot afford an attorney for civil matters.
+Interpreters provided.

 MISSION GATE PRISON MINISTRY